 While protein can be obtained from a variety of different sources, for decades various forms of meat have been the staples of dietary consumption.
 Many individuals are unaware of the fact that protein is abundant in several other forms of food outside of animal products.

 A new study that was recently published indicated that eating meat - and specifically red meat -may be linked to a higher risk of death.
 While this information is nothing wildly new, as doctors have known about the potential side effects of red meat for years, it is important to take any study with a grain of salt.

 What other factors may contribute to health problems?

 Was the study conducted by a bias source?

 Was it funded with the intention of arriving at a certain conclusion?

 When it comes to red meat consumption, the study should be viewed in the same manner.
 Are people that eat red meat also likely to consume high amounts of other fatty foods that contribute to health risk factors?
 Was the study funded by a vegan/vegetarian group?

 The researchers found that consumers of red meat with an increased risk of death also participated in other harmful lifestyle habits including smoking, heavy drinking, and physical inactivity.
-Nonetheless if you are aiming to limit your intake of animal based protein products there are several options you have available to meat your protein goals.
+Nonetheless, if you are aiming to limit your intake of animal-based protein products there are several options you have available to meet your protein goals.

 Plant Based Protein Sources